Cabana, Peru: The Blanquillos

 Groups of warriors who were born in reaction against Spanish domination, like the "Huanca" and "shacshas."
 The Blanquillo, toured many parts of Culture Conchucos, where the Spaniards were in place for killing them.

 These groups were warriors formed by townspeople Pasha, Spaniards and mestizos.
 They used to go early in the mornings fighting in main square of the city, that is why this dance shows the power struggle of those years.
 In those days, the "Pashas" spoke the "Cully" language and worshipped the god "Catequilla ".

 We can see this stamp on July 24 and July 25 of each year.
 The Blanquillo dance through the main streets of the city to accompany the procession of Santiago Apostle.

 The group formed by 10 or 12 people, all wear elegant dresses made of corduroy fabric, yarn ornaments with gold leaf (Spanish-style), carry a face mask, a crown of feathers and colorful scarf colors.

-In his tour, the Blanquillo with a unique style, put his scarf in the shoulder of someone in the audience who can reward him with money, candy or soda.
+While on tour, the Blanquillo, with a unique style, put his scarf on the shoulder of someone on the audience who would reward him with money, candy or soda.